Renosterveld: Flora

-This vegetation type is dominated by a species of grey-coloured plant called the renosterbos.
-However, the Proteas, Ericas and Restios - typical of fynbos habitats, tend to occur in very low abundance in renosterveld.
-There are few endemics to renosterveld vegetation alone, many of the species occurring in fynbos as well.
+Renosterveld vegetation is dominated by a species of grey-coloured plant called the renosterbos.
+However, the Proteas, Ericas and Restios — typical of fynbos habitats — tend to occur in very low abundance in renosterveld.
+Few species are endemic solely to renosterveld vegetation, as most found in renosterveld occur in fynbos as well.
 However, species endemic to the Cape Floristic Region comprise about one-third of renosterveld plant species, and many of these belong to families which are not considered to be of "Cape affinity" (i.e. these families are also diverse outside the Cape Floral Kingdom).